Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Statistical properties of the AGH-based estimators

-\end{prop} Thus, $\hat{\boldsymbol \theta}$ is consistent as long as both $n$ and $p$ grow to $\infty$.
-A formal proof of Proposition \ref{cons} is given in Appendix B. The $n^{-1/2}$ term comes from the standard asymptotic theory, whereas the $p^{-\left[\frac{k}{3}+1\right]}$ term derives from the AGH approximation.
-The requirement that $p$ grows to infinity is consistent with the fact that we are trying to approximate the marginal density of each individual, that is $f(\mathbf{y}_{l}; \boldsymbol \theta)$.
-However, in practical applications where $p$ and $k$ are both fixed, the approximation error in the adaptive technique is $O\left(p^{-\left[\frac{k}{3}+1\right]}\right)$ as $n \rightarrow \infty$, and the asymptotic properties of the AGH-based estimators should be evaluated with respect to a perturbation of the true parameter $\boldsymbol \theta_{0}$.\\For $k \geq 3$, the AGH-based estimator is more accurate than the classical $O(p^{-1})$ Laplace-based estimators.
-Indeed, it shares the same accuracy of higher (than one) order Laplace estimators, but, with respect to this latter, the adaptive Gauss-Hermite is easier to be implemented, since it avoids derivative computations.\\ Based on the derivation of eq. (\ref{consistency}) as presented in the Appendix B, we can deduce that, if $p=O(n^{\rho})$ for $\rho>\frac{1}{\left[\frac{k}{3}+1\right]}$, then the AGH-based estimators will be asymptotically equivalent to the true maximum likelihood estimators that solve $S(\boldsymbol \theta)=0$.
-However, in general, they are not maximum likelihood estimators because of the approximation, but, as discussed by \cite{HubRonFe04} for classical Laplace estimators in GLLVM, they belong to the class of $M$-estimators.
-The latter are implicitly defined through a general $\Psi$-function as the solution in $\boldsymbol \theta$ of The $\Psi$-function for the AGH-based estimators are given by eq. (\ref{sco1}).
+Thus, $\hat{\bolds\theta}$ is consistent as long as both $n$ and $p$ grow to $\infty$.
+A formal proof of Proposition \ref {cons} is given in Appendix \ref{app2}.
+The $n^{-1/2}$ term comes from the standard asymptotic theory, whereas the $p^{- [{k}/{3}+1 ]}$ term derives from the AGH approximation.
+The requirement that $p$ grows to infinity is consistent with the fact that we are trying to approximate the marginal density of each individual, that is, $f(\mathbf {y}_{l}; \bolds\theta)$.
+However, in practical applications where $p$ and $k$ are both fixed, the approximation error in the adaptive technique is $\RMO (p^{- [{k}/{3}+1 ]} )$ as $n \rightarrow\infty$, and the asymptotic properties of the AGH-based estimators should be evaluated with respect to a perturbation of the true parameter $\bolds \theta_{0}$.

+For $k \geq3$, the AGH-based estimator is more accurate than the classical $\RMO(p^{-1})$ Laplace-based estimators.
+Indeed, it shares the same accuracy of higher (than one) order Laplace estimators, but, with respect to this latter, the adaptive Gauss--Hermite is easier to be implemented, since it avoids derivative computations.

+Based on the derivation of (\ref{consistency}) as presented in the Appendix \ref{app2}, we can deduce that, if $p=\RMO(n^{\rho})$ for $\rho>\frac{1}{ [{k}/{3}+1 ]}$, then the AGH-based estimators will be asymptotically equivalent to the true maximum likelihood estimators that solve $S(\bolds\theta)=0$.
+However, in general, they are not maximum likelihood estimators because of the approximation, but, as discussed by Huber, Ronchetti and Victoria-Feser \cite{HubRonFe04} for classical Laplace estimators in GLLVM, they belong to the class of $M$-estimators.
+The latter are implicitly defined through a general $\Psi$-function as the solution in $\bolds\theta$ of